w3c/PWETF/TPACDiversityFundProposalComms.md

 W3C wants to be a model of supporting greater diversity in bringing people together to develop web technology.
 60% of the world is online and is growing every year.
 We want to reflect the diversity of the whole world as more people continue to access, use and create the web.

-W3C has established a TPAC Diversity Fund, sponsored this year by [sponsors].
+W3C has established a TPAC Inclusion Fund, sponsored this year by [sponsors].
 W3C is this fund to help remove barriers for those who want to attend or contribute to TPAC in a meaningful way.

 A TPAC Fellow will be given $500 to prepare to participate in TPAC in a meaningful way.
 This means:
 * pitching and running a particular session